 Sinus lift surgery is necessary for patients receiving dental implants and who need to create more room in the jaw for the implant to be properly placed.
 The sinus lift surgery will not only create enough room for the dental implant but also help thicken the sinus floor to help support the dental implant.
 This is specialized periodontal surgery.

 The sinus lift surgery adds a bone between your jaw and maxillary sinuses.
 Patients who have the following require sinus lift surgery:

 - have lost teeth in the upper jaw

 - lost bone due to periodontal (gum) disease

-- have experienced tooth loss that may have led to the bone loss as well
+- have experienced tooth loss that may have led to bone loss as well

 - do not have an adequate amount of room between the maxillary sinus and the upper jaw

-It may be frightening and frustrating to hear that you need sinus lift surgery in order to get dental implants.
-In reality, there is no need to worry; the sinus lift surgery is a common procedure that results in a strong foundation for those needing dental implants.
-Because of this revolutionary procedure, people who have experienced bone loss are still able to get dental implants.
-Dental implants are the closest thing to your natural teeth and will allow you to live a better quality lifestyle.
+It may be frightening and frustrating to hear that you need sinus lift surgery to get dental implants.
+There is no need to worry; sinus lift surgery is a common procedure that results in a strong foundation for those needing dental implants.

 Sinus Lift Surgery in Knoxville, TN